-32. Concerns are better submitted in writing - we need the background and history of your concern, giving names, copies of any documents, dates and places (where possible).
-We would like you to explain why you are concerned about the situation - we do not expect you to prove the truth of an allegation but you will need to show that there are sufficient grounds for your concern.
+It is better to submit concerns in writing.
+We need the background and history of your concern, giving names, copies of any documents, dates and places (where possible).
+We would like you to explain why you are concerned about the situation.
+We do not expect you to prove the truth of an allegation but you will need to show that there are sufficient grounds for your concern.

-33. You can write directly to one of the officers named above or you can use the confidential PO Box or email address (which is monitored by a nominated officer within the Investigations Team).
+You can use the confidential PO box or email address (which is monitored by a nominated officer within the Investigations Team):